Guidance

 Project Timeframe

-The fund will support projects which will start between 1 April and 31 December 2024 and will be fully completed by 31 August 2026.
+The fund will support projects which will start between 2 March 2026 and 31 December 2026 and will be fully completed by 31 August 2028, and we will only provide funding for this round for up to 2 years within that timeframe.

-It is expected that the next funding round will run from November 2024 to January 2025.
+It is expected that the next funding round will run from October 2026 to January 2027 for 2027-29 projects.

 What costs are supported?